 A pilot randomised controlled trial (RCT) of personalised approach bias modification for methamphetamine use disorder.

-Principal Investigator: A/Prof V. Manning, Monash University (Vic).
+Principal Investigator: A/Prof Victoria Manning, Monash University

 Amount awarded: $97,595.30.